ofenbach/catengine/README.md

 2. Import the folder into your app project (@src).
 3. Fix the imports depending on your app/package name.
 4. Create GameStart.java to load your screens.
-6. Your app now runs catengine!
+6. Your app now runs catengine developer edition!

+# planned features 🤔
++ GUI version 😍
+  + simple drag&drop to create objects 🖱️
+  + simple kid-friendly coding 👶
++ even better particles
++ even simpler to use (code version 🤓)

 # donations 💸
 If you feel like supporting my work, feel free to donate: